 Phthisis bulbi, also known as end-stage eye, is an atrophic scarred and disorganised globe that may result from a variety of severe ocular insults.

 The globe is reduced in size (usually < 20 mm) with a thickened/folded posterior sclera.
-Dystrophic calcification is common, sometimes forming what is called "intraocular bone".
+Dystrophic calcification is common, and osseous metaplasia sometimes occurs, forming what is called "intraocular bone".

 Causes of this end-stage damage include:

 - trauma (causes ciliochoroidal effusion and cyclitic membrane)